The Digital Divide in Mexico

 Watch a quick demonstration of how UNI works, directly on the field in Mexico (video in Spanish).

 Connect Anywhere, Anytime

 Lighter than the average phone

 Compatible with local devices, i.e. older Android phones and laptops

 Connect up to 10 devices at a time

 Subsidized pricing is available for NGOs or community organizations who wish to partner with Grey-box to become a field tester.
 Get in contact below to learn more or become a tester today.

-Grey-Box has entered into pilot projects with Parks Canada (Fred Pellerin’s journey in the Forges-du-Saint-Maurice), Boîte à Science (MIT’s Scratch and Microsoft’s MakeCode Educational School Kits), La Escuela Más Grande del Mundo in schools around rural Mexico, in Somalia with Canadian Midwives Association, with The Red Book Challenge in Madagascar, in Congo with the Université du Kwango, in Cameroon with CUSO, and in Togo as a part of Iremed.
+Grey-Box has entered into pilot projects with Parks Canada (Fred Pellerin’s journey in the Forges-du-Saint-Maurice), Boîte à Science (MIT’s Scratch and Microsoft’s MakeCode Educational School Kits), La Escuela Más Grande del Mundo in schools around rural Mexico, the Canadian Midwives Association, with The Red Book Challenge, the Université du Kwango, Hechtman Ventures, U Aid Stitching, Fast Networks Malawi, World Mobile Group, and TATECH HUB.